-High Court confirmed availability of judicial review on a ground of illogical and irrational reasoning processes.
-By its implications, it is now clear that an administrative decision can now be reviewed on the basis that no rational or logical decision-maker could arrive at the decision on the same evidence. the conception of Justices Crennan and Bell of an illogical and irrational decision as “one at which no rational or logical decision maker could arrive”, was closely related to the Wednesbury unreasonableness ground of review, which asks whether a decision is “so unreasonable that no reasonable [person] could ever have come to it”: Associated Provincial Picture Houses v Wednesbury Corporation 1 KB 223.
+The High Court confirmed the availability of judicial review on grounds of an illogical and irrational reasoning process.
+By implication, it is now clear that an administrative decision can now be reviewed on the basis that no rational or logical decision-maker could arrive at the decision on the same evidence. the conception of Justices Crennan and Bell of an illogical and irrational decision as “one at which no rational or logical decision-maker could arrive,” was closely related to the Wednesbury unreasonableness ground of review, which asks whether a decision is “so unreasonable that no reasonable [person] could ever have come to it”: Associated Provincial Picture Houses v Wednesbury Corporation 1 KB 223.

 Justices Crennan and Bell stated at – and :

 - What was involved here was an issue of jurisdictional fact upon which different minds might reach different conclusions.
 The complaint of illogicality or irrationality was said to lie in the process of reasoning.
 But, the test for illogicality or irrationality must be to ask whether logical or rational or reasonable minds might adopt different reasoning or might differ in any decision or finding to be made on evidence upon which the decision is based.
 If probative evidence can give rise to different processes of reasoning and if logical or rational or reasonable minds might differ in respect of the conclusions to be drawn from that evidence, a decision cannot be said by a reviewing court to be illogical or irrational or unreasonable, simply because one conclusion has been preferred to another possible conclusion.